-An aural version of the various Illusion spells used by other magicians, in which the caster subdues the spirits of the air and makes them set up aural illusions to mislead the enemy.
+An aural version of the various Illusion spells used by other magicians, this allows the the caster to subdue the spirits of the air and makes them set up aural illusions to mislead the enemy.
 Any distortion may be added to the sound (scraps of a conversation, the clank of armour, the sound of falling bodies, marching armies, song, etc.) to make these noises in some way threatening to the person listening to them.